-A definite diagnosis of Encephalitis by a Consultant Neurologist resulting in permanent neurological deficit with persisting clinical symptoms\.

-\'permanent neurological deficit with persisting clinical symptoms' is clearly defined as:
+Illness Definition A definite diagnosis of Encephalitis by a Consultant Neurologist resulting in permanent neurological deficit with persisting clinical symptoms. 'permanent neurological deficit with persisting clinical symptoms' is clearly defined as: Symptoms of dysfunction in the nervous system

 Symptoms of dysfunction in the nervous system that are present on clinical examination and expected to last throughout the insured person's life.